 Many postpartum mamas experience a lack of energy that is normal, but if a new mother seems to be experiencing a severe lack in energy, and low moods, gut bacteria can be super helpful.
 As I mentioned in the beginning, the mind and gut are very closely connected.
 When the gut is out of balance – so is the mind.
 The gut can often go unnoticed as many mothers are treated for postpartum depression, rather than looking at the gut health.
 Of course there are cases of postpartum depression that are not related to the gut, but for less-severe situations of negative moods, gut health may be the culprit.
 Pregnant and postpartum mamas can benefit greatly from probiotics specifically crafted for them, which can help with energy and mood since 90% of serotonin, the feel good hormone, is made in the gut!

-Many babies experience a bit of constipation or diarrhea at some point, but if baby is experiencing a constant bout of either, probiotics can be used to support baby’s gut health.
-Studies have shown that probiotics can help food pass through the gut, to help lessen instances of constipation and gas.
+Many babies and kids experience a bit of constipation, abdominal pain, or diarrhea at some point, but if they are experiencing a constant bout of either, probiotics can be used to support their gut health.
+This clinical trial showed that probiotics can help food pass through the gut to help lessen instances of constipation and gas.
 In addition, probiotics can help reduce the severity of diarrhea.
 It is still very important to look into the root cause of constipation or diarrhea to ensure that baby doesn’t have severe food allergies or issues, but probiotics can be a great option to help baby’s gut function properly.